iqrafatimame/Waterflow-Model/README.md

-# Water Flow Mathodology
+# Water-Flow Methodology
 In waterfal mathodology each phase must be completed before the next phase begins and there is no overlapping in the phase
 ## Advantages
-Some advantages of Waterfall mathodology are following:
+Some advantages of Waterfall methodology are following:
 + Use Clear Structure
     Each project goes through following steps:
     + Requirements Gathering and Documentation